-Services that are covered for you Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Acupuncture for chronic low back pain

-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

-For the purpose of this benefit, chronic low back pain is defined as:

-- Lasting 12 weeks or longer;

-- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.);

-- not associated with surgery; and

-- not associated with pregnancy.
+Acupuncture for chronic low back pain Covered services include: You pay a \$15 copayment for Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: acupuncture for chronic low back pain in a PCP or specialist setting.
+For the purpose of this benefit, chronic low back pain is defined as: setting. • Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered every calendar year.
 Treatment must be discontinued if the patient is not improving or is regressing.

-Provider Requirements:

-Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.

-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

-• a masters or doctoral level degree in acupuncture or
+Provider Requirements: Physicians (as defined in $1861(r)(1)$ of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or

-You pay a \$15 copayment for acupuncture for chronic low back pain in a PCP or specialist setting.

-Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and,

-• a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-Ambulance services

-Non-emergency transportation by ambulance requires prior approval by plan.

-See Transportation services in this chart for nonemergency coverage.
+Ambulance services Non-emergency transportation by ambulance requires prior approval by plan.
+You pay a \$275 copayment for each one-way Medicare-covered See Transportation services in this chart for non- emergency coverage. ambulance service.
 Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

-Worldwide emergency transportation includes medically necessary ambulance services only and is subject to copayment.

-\$100,000 annual maximum benefit for worldwide transportation, emergency, and urgently needed care combined.
+You pay a \$275 copayment for worldwide emergency transportation.
+Worldwide emergency transportation includes medically necessary ambulance services only and is subject to copayment. \$100,000 annual maximum benefit for worldwide transportation, emergency, and urgently needed care combined.
 You are responsible for any costs over \$100,000.

-You pay a \$275 copayment for each one-way Medicare-covered ambulance service.

-You pay a \$275 copayment for worldwide emergency transportation.

 Annual Routine Physical Exam Must be provided by a PCP to be covered.
 In addition to the Annual Wellness Visit or the "Welcome to Medicare," we cover one annual physical exam at no cost to you.
-This exam includes baseline measurements

-There is no coinsurance, copayment, or deductible for the annual routine physical exam.
+This exam includes baseline measurements There is no coinsurance, copayment, or deductible for the annual routine physical exam.